-More details on particular chains can be found in the Annex (tables 1-10).
-In sales on farmers markets and pick-your-own the price premium was the highest, due to the fact, that prices paid by consumers were almost 2 times higher compared to the average farm gate prices in sales to retail chain.
-These channels remained profitable even after including costs of labour
+More details can be found in the Annex (tables 1-10).
+In sales on farmers markets and pick-your-own the price premium was the highest, due to the fact, that prices paid by consumers were almost 2 times more compared to the average farm gate prices in sales to retail chain.
+These channels remained the profitable even after cost of labour and other distribution costs.
+On the other hand, because of the small share in total sales or small scale of production these benefits had no significant impact on overall situation of individual producers.
+Chain Value Added was the highest in cases of sales to farmers markets (57,7%) and pick-your-own sales (54,7%).
+Regarding the latter, there were only 3 cases of pick-your-own sales in two countries that is why this single cases do not provide any solid basis for more general conclusions.

-Similar relations between economic results for short and long chains were identified across product categories represented in the sample (table 14 and tables 1-10 in the Annex), especially regarding Fish&Seafood and Meat categories, mainly in the UK and Norway.
+Similar relations between economic results for short and long chains were identified across product categories represented in the sample (Table 14 and Tables 1-10 in the Annex), especially regarding fish&Seafood and Meat categories, mainly in the UK and Norway.